-Are NatWest mortgages portable?
+Are Nationwide mortgages portable?

 Are all mortgages portable?

 Not all mortgages are portable.
 Although the majority of UK mortgages are portable the only way of being certain is to check the latest mortgage offer you received from your lender.
-The offer will clearly show if the mortgage is portable or you will need a new mortgage from a new lender.
+The offer will clearly show if the mortgage is portable or if you will need a new mortgage from a new lender.